Baduy people: Social classes

-The Kanekes people have a shared history and language with the Sundanese people.
-Some differences include their respective beliefs and lifestyles.
-The Kanekes people isolate themselves from the outside world and strictly preserve their traditional lifestyle, while the Sundanese are much more open to outside influences, and the majority of them embrace Islam.

-Generally, the Baduy are divided into three groups, namely Tangtu, Panamping, and Dangka.
-The community of villages in which they live are called mandalas, derived from the Hindu/Buddhist concept but referring in the Indonesian context to places where religion is the central aspect of life.
+The Baduy people are closely related to the Sundanese people, although they embrace Sunda Wiwitan as their belief system and isolate themselves to preserve their traditional lifestyle.
+The Sundanese themselves mostly embrace Islam as their religion.
+The regions where the Baduy live are called mandalas, from a Sanskrit word meaning "center".

 The first group is Tangtu, or Kajeroan, also known as Baduy Dalam or Kanekes Dalam (meaning "Inner Kanekes"), with a population of about 400 consisting of forty families (Kajeroan) who live in the three villages of Cibeo, Cikertawana, and Cikeusik in Tanah Larangan (forbidden territory), where no stranger is permitted to spend the night.
 A characteristic of the Kanekes Dalam people is the color of their clothing—white and dark blue, as well as the wearing of a white headband.
 They follow the rigid buyut taboo system very strictly, (see § Religion and beliefs) and thus have made very little contact with the outside world.
 The priests of this community, known as pu'un, are the only ones allowed to visit the most sacred ground of the Baduy, which lies on Gunung Kendeng, in a place called Arca Domas.
-Unlike their Kanekes Luar counterparts, the Kanekes Dalam people are not influenced by Islam.

 Some of the rules observed by the community include: